BLUM to Close Los Angeles and Tokyo Galleries

 • Blum cited burnout as a reason for his departure, and has plans for “a more flexible model” as opposed to the traditional gallery framework, with a focus on long-term visions, collaborations and slow-paced artist engagements.

 After 30 years at the helm of one of Los Angeles’ most influential contemporary art spaces, veteran art dealer Tim Blum is embarking on a new chapter.
-Following its current run of summer exhibition.
-BLUM will shutter both its Los Angeles and Tokyo locations, with the fate of its planned New York space still undecided.
+Following its current exhibition run, BLUM will shutter both its Los Angeles and Tokyo locations, with the fate of its planned New York space still undecided.

 In a recent interview with ARTnews, Blum cited burnout as the reason for his departure.
 “This is not about the market.
 This is about the system,” he said, referencing the unrelenting pace of gallerist life, from art fairs and openings to the ever-expanding demands of global representation.